Rowing

 • Steering lines must be secure and operating correctly.

-• One supervisor/instructor boat must be motorized and equipped as per Transports Canada's Safe Boating Guide.
+• One Teacher/Monitor boat must be motorized and equipped as per Transports Canada's Safe Boating Guide.
 Examples:

-• One CSA approved P.F.D./lifejacket of appropriate size for each member of the supervisor/instructor boat
+• One CSA approved P.F.D./lifejacket of appropriate size for each member of the Teacher/Monitor boat.

 • paddles